-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 The amounts expected to be recovered from reinsurers are recognized in accordance with the clauses in the contracts signed by both parties.
 To ensure consistency of this policy, the reinsurance company evaluates, on a periodic basis, the financial condition of its retrocession, risk concentration, as well as changes in economic and regulatory environment.